EEN421/EEN421.github.io/_posts/2025-01-13-Deploy-Defender-for-Cloud-Apps-[MDCA]-&-Block-Unwanted-Applications.md

 <br/>

 # Un-sanction an unwanted Application on your Firewall (for devices that don't support the MDE agent).
 So what about those weird Linux distros that don't support MDE (yet)... they need protection too right?
-If they're behind a firewall appliance, check out this awesome MDCA feature out that becomes available once you've un-sanctioned a few unwanted applications...
+If they're behind a firewall appliance, check out this awesome MDCA feature that becomes available once you've un-sanctioned a few unwanted applications...

 - From the **Cloud Discovery Dashboard** go to the **Actions** drop down, located in the top-right hand cornder of the screen, and click on **Generate Block Script...**: